RubinoD1/JS-Random-Quiz/README.md

 9. Fisher Yates shuffle js code comments clean up.
 - Double check comments throughout the repo -- cleanup / checkk for spelling mistakes

--- General check list ---

-Answer validation
-- event listener for answer button clicks
-- pass in button click and check if true

-Title on top and button in middle-- button larger and prominent

-General
-- Footer with GitHub info?